LiuqiWang/BigData-MapReduceinPython/README.md

 SpentByCustomerOrder.py:
 Is created to sort the Total Amount spent by customer, sort by amount spent ASC.
 This code will generate output in a text file.

+Note: for the two .py files above, make sure only run the last line, which is a comment.